 Whitetail Strategies Guide Service offers some exciting whitetail deer hunting here in Vermont from tree stands, ground blinds and box blinds.
+Starting in 2020 we are guiding one on one hunts with a maximum group size of two hunters in camp per hunt.

 As a client with Whitetail Strategies Guide Service you will need to bring proper clothing, proper tags for your hunt, and your hunting weapon for that season.
 Lodging suggestions and meals suggestions are available upon request.